optakt/optakt.github.io/content/knowledge/flow.md

 ### Sending a Script

 Flow SDK exposes the method `ExecuteScriptAtLatestBlock` to execute a script on the latest block.
-It also offers two more functions to execute scripts on a block at a defined height or referenced by its id: `ExecuteScriptAtBlockHeight` and `ExecuteScriptAtBlockID` respectavelly.
+It also offers two more functions to execute scripts on a block at a defined height or referenced by its id: `ExecuteScriptAtBlockHeight` and `ExecuteScriptAtBlockID` respectively.

 To get the current FLOW token balance from an account the following cadence script should be executed.
 In this script the `ACCOUNT` placeholder is the account address of the target balance.